AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/2-data-warehousing.md

 activity: use
 exl-id: 9c266205-3c04-400c-a94d-e3f9818e1b58
 ---
-# Business Intelligence - Data warehousing
+# MBI - Data warehousing

 A data warehouse is a relational database configured to consolidate and store data for running business analysis.
 Data warehouses allow access to data in order to de-normalize production databases and organize them for running analysis more efficiently.